 The Viennese like things simple and pleasant.
 So Viennese bistros are nice and comfortable.
 As long as we can remember, these restaurants have been serving up solid, tasty home cooking from schnitzels to goulash, liver with herbs in butter to Kaiserschmarren, a kind of shredded pancakes.
-This consistency has led to a renaissance of the bistro culture that has recently been celebrated in familiar restaurants such as the Ubl, Gasthaus Wolf and Glacis Beisl as well as the renowned Wirten am Eck'.
+This consistency has led to a renaissance of the bistro culture that is celebrated in familiar restaurants such as the Ubl, Gasthaus Wolf and Glacis Beisl as well as the renowned Wirten am Eck'.

 The enjoyment of a good drop of wine crafted from the 700 hectares of Viennese vineyards is not limited to these places.
 The most exclusive local restaurants have long featured Viennese Riesling and Pinot Blanc (Weissburgunder).
 And the Wiener Gemischter Satz.
 This specialty, which has even been awarded the DAC seal of quality, involves growing the grapes of at least three different white wine varieties and pressing them together.
 Especially the guests at the heurige enjoy young and old Viennese wines along with the hearty delicacies from the buffet.
-These romantic and cozy taverns can be found by the dozen in the wine villages at the edge of the city such as Grinzing and Nussdorf.
+These romantic and cozy taverns can be found by the dozen in the wine villages at the edge of the city such as Grinzing, Nussdorf, and Stammersdorf.

 The Viennese wine tavern culture also belongs to the intangible cultural heritage of UNESCO, just like the tradition Viennese coffee house culture.
 The Viennese coffee house has been an oasis of gemütlichkeit for ages.
 Traditional cafés such as the Central, Landtmann, Museum and Demel entice with a wide variety of coffee drinks, international newspapers and pastry creations.
-Modern representatives of the genre, such as the "Ansari", "Balthasar" and "Supersense", enhance the tradition with stylish flair.
+Modern representatives of the genre, such as the "Ansari", "Balthasar" and the "Adlerhof", enhance the tradition with stylish flair.
 A close relative of the café is the pastry shop.
 Their specialty, pies and cakes, are the icing on Vienna's dolce vita in the form of Bundt cake and sachertorte.
 Chocolatiers such as "Xocolat", "Fruth" and "Blühendes Konfekt" also offer sweet temptation.

 The city serves up a cornucopia of different taste experiences, from hearty to organic and ethnic.
 Offerings that are often ideally combined with a surprising ambience: No matter whether you're dining with a view in "Das Loft" restaurant in the Jean Novel Tower on the Danube Canal or having a drink in the "American Bar" once furnished by the architecture innovator Adolf Loos: the show and taste experience go hand in hand.
-This also holds true for the trendy restaurants on the new campus of the Vienna University of Economics and Business Administration, which is an architectural highlight.

 A host of culinary events – from the Genussfestival in the Stadtpark to the Vienna Wine Hiking Day to the Snail Festival and special restaurant weeks – add further gustatory pleasures to the mix of delicacies.